tommybobbins/refactored-waddle/README.md

 Managed Instance Groups - MIG [ASG]
 =======================
-Managed instance group template.
+- Managed instance group template.
 Used to scale out.
-Cloud Monitoring agent can be installed on instances.
+- Cloud Monitoring agent can be installed on instances.
-VPC Flow logs.
+- VPC Flow logs.
-Autohealing set to healthy (HTTP) min_idle_instances can be used to set the size of the MIG.
+- Autohealing set to healthy (HTTP).
+Autoscaling will only allow failed instances to be restarted, Autohealing will perform service checks and spawn new instances as necessary. min_idle_instances can be used to set the size of the MIG.
 ### Reasons that Mig scaling might fail: